dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/destination.md

 ## Install `dlt` for reverse ETL

-To install the `dlt` without additional dependencies:
+To install `dlt` without additional dependencies:
 ```sh
 pip install dlt
 ```

 ## Set up a destination function for your pipeline

 The custom destination decorator differs from other destinations in that you do not need to provide connection credentials, but rather you provide a function which gets called for all items loaded during a pipeline run or load operation.
-For the chess example, you can add the following lines at the top of the file.
 With the `@dlt.destination` you can convert any function that takes two arguments into a `dlt` destination.

 A very simple dlt pipeline that pushes a list of items into a destination function might look like this: